fgrehm/docker-provider/README.md

 The plugin is not very user friendly at the moment, so please download the base Docker image manually with `docker pull fgrehm/vagrant-ubuntu:precise` in order to have some feedback about the download process.
+This image approximates a standard Vagrant box (`vagrant` user, with SSH key, etc.) and will be used by the box definition that you'll add below.

 Assuming you have Vagrant 1.4+ and Docker 0.7.0+ installed just sing that same old song: